 Cut daily expenses

-If you’ve been spending wildly above your means, you probably have room to cut expenses in your budget.
+If you’ve been spending way above your means, you probably have room to cut expenses in your budget.
+Slash food shopping costs by meal planning and actually following that plan.
+This is a good way to avoid impulse purchases.

 Sell debt-related things